MicahElliott/QWERkey/README.md

 hard to reach, it's hard to make them go away for a `S-Q-` num-pad sequence near the home row.
 Chords in browsers (`M-3` for _third tab_) and in Emacs (`C-20 C-n` for _down 20 lines_) can feel interrupted by reaching for extra modifiers mid-command.
+But a keyboard like _Planck_ requires it, so I'll try it.

 The num-pad needed to be on the right side for it to be accessible.
 You're chording, say, `Q-S-o` with the left hand to make a `3`.
 If